hjli528/hjli528.github.io/_posts/2021-08-30-Echo-State-Network.md

 	$W_{out} = (YX')(XX')^{-1}$

-	Lets check the dimensions of both sides of the above equation
+	Let's check the dimensions of both sides of the above equation

 	$(n_{out} \times n_r) = \left((n_{out}\times m)(m \times n_r)\right)\left((n_r \times m)(m \times n_r)\right)^{-1} = (n_{out} \times n_r)$ $\checkmark$

 7. Once the output weight matrix $W_{out}$ is calculated, the network is ready and the state of the reservoir layer is used to calculate the output of the network as
 	$y[n+1] = f^{out}(W_{out}x[n+1])$

+Note that Step 6 means that no gradient-based optimization is used to calculate $W_{out}$ in the training process.
+For this reason, ESNs have traditionally been widely used for recurrent neural networks which overcome the vanishing gradient problem.
 ESN topology refers to the interconnection pattern between reservoir neurons.
 Ref.
 [1] proposed a doubly twisted toroidal architecture and demonstrated high accuracies for biosignal processing.

 ## References
 1.